 Small tanks, as per aquarium dimensions, range from 2.5 gallons to 15-gallon aquariums.
 These tanks are suitable for a single small fish or five small fish if you get the 15-gallon tank.

 Small aquariums need special care because they have a limited bio-load capacity.
-So, you need to set up proper filtration and do not add too many fish or other animals to these tanks.
+So, you need to set up proper filtration and not add too many fish or other animals to these tanks.

 Breeder Tanks